How does the metadata search work?

-Using Metadata Search
+Using Metadata search

-to search for attachment transactions for a particular claim or a patient.
-(This search tool is used for any cases where you do not have the Trace ID.)
-Using metadata search, you can use a range of dates, the patient's name, the provider's name, and so on, as a combination search.
+The Attachment Status API also supports the use of descriptive information, known as metadata, to check for attachment transactions.
+You do not need the traceId (the attachment submitted ID returned to submitters or payers when they submit the claim attachment.
+A traceId can also be retrieved by calling the following metadata endpoint.) to search for attachment transactions for a particular claim or a patient (this search tool is used for any cases where you do not have the Trace ID).
+Using the metadata search, you can use a range of dates, patient's name, provider's name, and so on, as a combination search.
 Add these search criteria into the request body.

 POST https://apigw.changehealthcare.com/medicalnetwork/attachments/status/v1/transactionStatus/metadata

-You use an HTTP request body to specify the metadata values to search for transaction records.
+Use an HTTP request body to specify the metadata values to search for transaction records.
 The request body contains a few mandatory values, along with several optional values to improve query accuracy.

 When you have more than one match for a search, the API lists all matching transaction records in one response.

-Required Metadata Search Values
+Required Metadata search values

 All metadata queries must have the following attributes in the request body:

-submitterId | The ID number of record for the submitter of the transaction |
+submitterIdID of record for the submitter of the transaction.

-transactionReceivedStartDate | The start date for which the transaction was sent |
+transactionReceivedStartDateStart date for which the transaction was sent.

-transactionReceivedEndDate | The date on which the transaction was completed |
+transactionReceivedEndDateDate on which the transaction was completed.

-Dates must be formatted in YYYY-MM-DD, as in 2021-03-31.
+📝 Dates must be in YYYY-MM-DD format, as in 2021-03-31.

-NOTE: The mandatory Start Date and End Date values define a range, so your request can query for the status of all attachment transactions for the submitter during that time period.
+The mandatory Start Date and End Date values define a range, so your request can query for the status of all attachment transactions for the submitter during that time period.
 You can further focus these queries using the patient's name and other optional metadata values.
-This query is possible only by metadata search. |
+This query is possible only by metadata search.

-Filtering Metadata Searches
+Filtering Metadata searches

 To filter a metadata search query, add one or more of the following optional data attributes:

-providerFirstName | The first name of the medical provider |
+providerFirstNameFirst name of the medical provider.

-providerLastName | The last name of the medical provider |
+providerLastNameLast name of the medical provider.

-controlNumber | The generated control number for the medical encounter |
+controlNumberGenerated control number for the medical encounter.

-claimEndDate | End date of the medical claim |
+claimEndDateEnd date of the medical claim.

-payerId | Identification number of the Payer to whom the claim is submitted |
+payerIdIdentification number of the Payer to whom the claim is submitted.

 To make the search more accurate, add one or two metadata values in the request body: